 Located a couple of blocks south of Hochelaga’s primary commercial strip, Promenade Ontario, Supernat occupies a Ste-Catherine Street East space across from Théâtre Denise-Pelletier and beside Parc Morgan — and has a 20-seat terrasse that looks out to both.

 Inside, Montreal design and architecture firm MRDK — whose work can be seen at vinvinvin, Tiramisu, and Pizzeria Vesta, among others — has made over the former Chez Bouffe space.
 They’ve retained some of its brick walls (and a fun, dangling orange light fixture matching Supernat’s branding) while adding lots of light, wooden furniture and wall panels, some minimalist Japanese design touches, and a nice mix of retro-looking furniture pieces.

 It’s all come together now, three years after Tran, who works in the medical field, first decided to open a café-wine bar.
 He’d taken a barista course at Stumptown Coffee in Portland, Oregon, where his teacher also introduced him to the city’s lively wine scene.
-Back in Montreal, Trudeau was quick to get on board.
+Then, back in Montreal, Trudeau was quick to get on board.